 - Melt your butter (200g) and milk chocolate (200g).
 I prefer to melt mine in a saucepan over a very low heat, stirring constantly to ensure that it doesn’t burn and the butter and chocolate combine.
 Alternatively you can also melt them in the microwave (about 1½-2 minutes) or using a bain marie.
 Once your butter and chocolate have melted pour them into a different bowl to cool.
 They must be fully cooled before they are added to the other ingredients.

 - Whisk your eggs (3 medium eggs) until they are pale in colour.
-Add the soft light brown sugar (250g) and whisk until the eggs and butter are fully combined and have thickened (you’ll know they’re ready when you lift out the whisk and the drips leave a trail that takes a few moments to disappear).
+Add the soft light brown sugar (250g) and whisk until the eggs and sugar are fully combined and have thickened (you’ll know they’re ready when you lift out the whisk and the drips leave a trail that takes a few moments to disappear).

 - Add the chocolate and butter mixture (it must be cooled!) and fold it into the egg mixture taking care not to knock out the air.

 - Sift your self-raising flour (100g) and cocoa powder (30g) into the mixture and fold everything together.
 Stop folding as soon as they are combined to avoid overmixing.